-The 11th Australasian Workshop on Neuro-Engineering and Computational Neuroscience will be a three-day conference hosted at Sydney University from 27th-29th November, 2018.
+The 11th Australasian Workshop on Neuro-Engineering and Computational Neuroscience is a three-day conference hosted at Sydney University from 27th-29th November, 2018.

 Being just a week away from the end of residential contracts, there will be many rooms available in college accomodation on campus, at affordable rates.
 You may contact Sydney University accomodation services to inquire directly via email.
 You may also investigate options through University Stays